Yevhen Deidei

-He was a people's deputy of Ukraine from November 2014 until August 2019.
 In 2012, he was sentenced to five years in prison for robbery but was later released from the punishment.

 Deidei's current whereabouts are unknown.
 Initial reports indicated that he was killed during the 2022 Russian invasion of Ukraine, but other sources have subsequently claimed that he clandestinely left the country via smuggling routes.

-Biography

-Early years
+Early life and career

-Deidei was born on 12 July 1987 in the small town of Reni, Odessa Oblast, which lies on the left bank of the Danube.
-His father, a deputy of the town council of Reni, Serhiy Yakovych Deidei, in 2011 he was convicted of fraud by the decision of Izmailsky District Court of Odessa Oblast.
-His mother - Olʹha Mykolayivna Deidei (née Volkova), he has a brother Serhiy.
+Deidei was born on 12 July 1987 in the small town of Reni, Odesa Oblast, which lies on the left bank of the Danube.
+His father, a deputy of the town council of Reni, Serhiy Yakovych Deidei, in 2011 he was convicted of fraud by the decision of Izmailsky District Court of Odesa Oblast.
+His mother was Olha Mykolayivna Deidei (née Volkova), he has a brother Serhiy.

-In 2004, at the age of 17, he participated in protests during the "Orange Revolution" in Ukraine.
+In 2004, at the age of 17, he participated in protests during the Orange Revolution in Ukraine.

 Deidei was convicted of robbery in 2012.
-The verdict was pronounced by the Suvorov district court of Odessa on 23 March 2012.
+The verdict was pronounced by the Suvorov district court of Odesa on 23 March 2012.
 Deidei received five years for robbery without confiscation of property.
-His accomplice Oleksiy Lyakhovolʹskiy (later he became his assistant in Verkhovna Rada) received the same term of imprisonment - 5 years without confiscation of property.
+His accomplice Oleksiy Lyakhovolsky (later he became his assistant in Verkhovna Rada) received the same term of imprisonment - 5 years without confiscation of property.
 According to the court decision, Deidei acquired a hunting shotgun "TOZ" without any permit, later he sawed off the shoulder stock and barrel of the shotgun, which he kept with him without any legal rights.
-On 2 February 2011, Deidei and Lyakhovolʹskiy made the first robbery attack on A. Trandasir and S. Trandasir on the 1st Student Lane in Odessa.
+On 2 February 2011, Deidei and Lyakhovolsky made the first robbery attack on A. Trandasir and S. Trandasir on the 1st Student Lane in Odesa.
 They beat citizens and took their mobile phone and money.
-In the evening of the same day, Deidei and Lyakhovolʹskiy attacked two men, A. Khmuryy and I. Sakal, at the corner of Krasnoslobodskaya Street and Yasha Gordienko Street.
-On the night of 3 February, near the house No. 3 along Ostrovsky Street, the criminals committed the third attack - on S. Syvoplyasov, D. Shevchuk and V. Rudkovsʹka.
+In the evening of the same day, Deidei and Lyakhovolsky attacked two men, A. Khmuryy and I. Sakal, at the corner of Krasnoslobodskaya Street and Yasha Gordienko Street.
+On the night of 3 February, near the house No. 3 along Ostrovsky Street, the criminals committed the third attack - on S. Syvoplyasov, D. Shevchuk and V. Rudkovska.
 Accomplices began to beat the men, when they were noticed by militsiya officers.
-Lyakhovolʹskiy was arrested while trying to escape from the crime scene.
+Lyakhovolsky was arrested while trying to escape from the crime scene.
 On 11 February, after the opening of the criminal case, Deidei was also arrested.

-Deidei and Lyakhovolʹskiy fully admitted their guilt in the above explained crimes.
-On 23 March 2012, Suvorov District Court of Odessa sentenced Deidei and Lyakhovolʹskiy for robbery to five years in prison without confiscating of property (with a delay of three years).
-According to the decision of the Liubashivka District Court of the Odessa Oblast of 6 April 2015, Lyakhovolʹskiy was released from the punishment.
+Deidei and Lyakhovolsky fully admitted their guilt in the above explained crimes.
+On 23 March 2012, the Suvorov District Court of Odesa sentenced Deidei and Lyakhovolsky for robbery to five years in prison without confiscating of property (with a delay of three years).
+According to the decision of the Liubashivka District Court of the Odesa Oblast of 6 April 2015, Lyakhovolsky was released from the punishment.
 From the end of 2013, Deidei began to hide from the authorities, but was not wanted.
 After the beginning of the protests in Ukraine, Deidei became the Sotnik of the 7th Sotnia of “Self-Defense of the Maidan”.